Favourite cocktails don't have to be off the menu during lockdown, insists Jonathan Ray as he advises on the best cocktails to make at home

 For a fine post-prandial summer cocktail, I’d go for a whisky-based one such as the Old-Fashioned.
 Just muddle two brown sugar cubes doused with a dash or so of Angostura bitters and of water; add 50ml (2fl oz) Cutty Sark whisky, top up with ice and serve with zest of orange.

-Or the sublime Sakura martini I discovered last night at my new favourite pan-Asian spot, Yum Yum Ninja in Brighton’s Lanes.
+Or the sublime Sakura martini I discovered at my favourite pan-Asian spot, Yum Yum Ninja in Brighton’s Lanes.
 Shake 40ml (13⁄4fl oz) Suntory’s exquisite Yamazaki 12-year-old single malt, 20ml (1fl oz) Davna Cherry vodka, 7.5ml (1⁄2tsp) cinnamon syrup and a dash of Angostura bitters over ice, strain and serve.
 Yum, yum indeed!